bjw-s-labs/helm-charts-actions/README.md

 # helm-charts-actions

-A collection of GitHub actions to use with helm-charts repo
+A collection of GitHub Actions to use with Helm charts